Effective Date: December 19, 2017

 For purposes of this Policy, the following definitions shall apply:

 “Agent” means any third party that collects or uses personal information under the instructions of, and solely for, After, Inc. or to which After, Inc. discloses personal information for use on their behalf.
+After, Inc.’s agents include service providers who fulfill services that you may be entitled to through purchases you made through an After, Inc. eCommerce site or After, Inc. an administered contract, and who would need such personal information to fulfill those services for you.

 “Personal information” means any information or set of information that identifies or is used by or on behalf of After, Inc. to identify an individual.
 Personal information does not include information that is encoded or anonymized, or publicly available information that has not been combined with non-public personal information.